 Ensuring every child receives universal health services

-The Child Milestone Tracking solution is a digital health platform, designed to track the provision of health checks of children from birth to 6 years old, by locality.
+The NCHIP solution is a digital health platform, designed to track the provision of health checks of children from birth to 6 years old, by locality.
 Families moving geographically in New Zealand, have their information follow them; helping child healthcare providers to identify children, track and monitor milestone progress.

 A comprehensive view of each child